Happy new year!

 Reading Books-children may change the book whenever they wish.
 However, once children start a book they are expected to finish it.

-Children should bring Reading Records in to school on Mondays for checking (your child may write their comment in the book after reading and parents should sign the books at least once a week.)
+Children should bring Reading Records in to school on Mondays and Fridays for checking (your child may write their comment in the book after reading and parents should sign the books at least once a week.)

 (PE kit should be named and left in school).
 Children should have plimsoles for indoor PE and trainers for outdoor.

 Children to bring book bags in every day, please.

 We have looked at changes in Britain from the Stone Age, Bronze Age and Iron Age.